 Extraction or quarrying

-Cone crushers, jaw crushers, hammer mills, and pug mills are used to crush the material, which is then screened for quality.
+Operators use cone crushers, jaw crushers, hammer mills, and pug mills to crush the material and then screen it to ensure the required quality.

 Sizing